 Democracy was born here, of course.
 And perhaps exists still in its purest form.

-My wife had actually spent time, back in her student days, on the streets protesting and disrupting with the Athens and Thessaloniki anarchists – anarchy and anarchist groups another big faction of Greek politics.
+My wife had actually spent time, back in her student days, on the streets protesting and disrupting with the Athens and Thessaloniki anarchists – anarchist groups, disruption, organised disobedience are of course another big faction of Greek politics.
 Although her anarchist group was always more bookish theorists than Baader-Meinhof terrorists.

 But still, I watched the daughter of one of the prospective candidates for the ward – who had previously run with the anti-democracy crowd – with no training or supervision, assiduously and purposefully counting votes for her mother and the other candidates on an old table in a broken down school hall.